pr222/assignment-iot/Tutorial.md

-# How to build a temperature and humidity sensor
+# How to create a IoT project for monitoring a home environment

 ## Overview

 Author: Pauliina Raitaniemi (pr222ja)

 Estimated time:
-- 20 min (setup environment)
+- About 8 hours without troubleshooting

 > Project overview....

 ### Objective